I see some gorgeous bathrooms every day.

-Sconce placement in rooms other than baths can vary widely as to height placed but in a bathroom, the light (center line) of the sconce should be somewhere in the 64″ to 68″ range off the finished floor.
+Sconce placement in rooms other than baths can vary widely as to height placed, but, in a bathroom, the light (center line) of the sconce should be somewhere in the 64″ to 68″ range off the finished floor.
 The idea is for the light to illuminate the face.
-A side note that affects sconce selection but is about general lighting in the bath, make sure you add enough general light if you can.
+A side note that affects sconce selection, but is about general lighting in the bath is to make sure you add enough general light if you can.
 Do not make your sconces have to work too hard to provide all the illumination in the room.
-This is just no fun because no matter what, most sconces cannot light the entire space alone.
+This is just no fun because, no matter what, most sconces cannot light the entire space alone.

-.Granted, people come in all shapes and sizes and the sconce height is very important as is the location of the actual light output..meaning some sconces are “top heavy” or “bottom heavy” and this is the reason for my range of heights.
-It is not a science for certain and I can look at my own photos of years ago and see where I could have placed sconces a bit better in terms of height.
+Meaning some sconces are “top heavy” or “bottom heavy” and this is the reason for my range of heights.
+It is not a science for certain, and I can look at my own photos of years ago and see where I could have placed sconces a bit better in terms of height.
 Most of those scenarios are when I allowed this important specification to be taken from my responsibility!
-Oh how we lear
+Oh, how we learn!

-Best is to have your electrician run a whip in the wall and then later, when you have the sconce in hand, you can place it where it should go in relation to the center line of the sink and the mirror etc. Oh and make sure you are paying attention the center line of the sink when doing all your placement especially in a remodel when you cannot always be sure there will be space for the box exactly where you want it..after the fact
+It’s best to have your electrician run a whip in the wall and then, later, when you have the sconce in hand, you can place it where it should go in relation to the center line of the sink and the mirror etc.

 MOST SPECS DO NOT GIVE CENTER LINE DIMENSIONS.
 Why is this important?
 Because the overall size of the sconce can determine if you can even use it in the application or not.
-This is a critical measurement and next week at the lighting show, I am going to find SOMEONE in the industry to tell me why they are failing us by not providing this info.
-Serious pet peeve and makes my job harder so I can only imagine how it affects a do it yourself remodeler.
+This is a critical measurement and I am going to find SOMEONE in the industry to tell me why they are failing us by not providing this info.
+Serious pet peeve and makes my job harder, so I can only imagine how it affects a do it yourself remodeler!